-Tom Prete Assembly No. 127 of the Society of American Magicians was chartered on October 10, 1976, with a total of 25 members.
-They were: Thomas R. Prete, John E. Anthony, Al Rosenfeld, Ralph E. Dunphy, John Kedves, Charles A. Kelman, Jeffery R. Hass, Anthony J. Morotta Jr., Glenn T. Canning, David J. Koscinski, Wayne J. Kovi, Paul Fusco, Albert Palmero, Russell P. Mattei, Keith I. McCurdy, Greg R. Bushman, Steven J. Grossman, Vincent M. Barrelli, John M. Prete, Harry M. Hines, Richard Hodes , William E. Dayton, David Brown, John L. Udall and Jeff Czerbinski .
+Tom Prete Assembly #127 of The Society of American Magicians was chartered October 10, 1976, with 25 members: Thomas R. Prete, John E. Anthony, Al Rosenfeld, Ralph E. Dunphy, John Kedves, Charles A. Kelman, Jeffery R. Hass, Anthony J. Morotta Jr., Glenn T. Canning, David J. Koscinski, Wayne J. Kovi, Paul Fusco, Albert Palmero, Russell P. Mattei, Keith I. McCurdy, Greg R. Bushman, Steven J. Grossman, Vincent M. Barrelli, John M. Prete, Harry M. Hines, Richard Hodes , William E. Dayton, David Brown, John L. Udall and Jeff Czerbinski .

 Those 25 charter members met at the Magic Arts Store, Tom Prete's magic shop in Wallingford Connecticut.
 Soon, they decided to form a local assembly of The National Society of American Magicians: Magic Arts Assembly #127.
 In 1983, members voted to change the club's name to Tom Prete Assembly No. 127 in honor of its founder and first president.

 Assembly 127 remained very active over the years.
 In 1982, it sponsored the first New England Magicians' Conference, “NEMCON.”
 Performers included George Schindler, Danny Tong, Paul Fusco and the late Hank Morehouse.
 In 1984, NEMCON honored Chet Karkut as its first honoree.